 Babies expect to be close to their care providers day and night.
 Bed-sharing tends to help everyone sleep better and the whole family benefits from adequate sleep.
 Safe bed-sharing with a breastfeeding parent has even been associated with a reduction in SIDS while formula feeding increases SIDS risk.
 If parents are told not to bed-share and this affects the duration and exclusivity of breastfeeding, the risk of SIDS increases due to the need for artificial feeding.

-A large study in the U.S. found that up to 22% of 1-month-old infants were bed sharing and that breastfeeding mothers were three times more likely to bed share than mothers who did not breastfeed.
-Academy of Breastfeeding Medicine (2008) Breastfeeding and bed-sharing are strongly associated.
+A large study in the U.S. found that up to 22% of 1-month-old infants were bed sharing and that breastfeeding parents were three times more likely to bed share than parents who did not breastfeed.
+Breastfeeding and bed-sharing are strongly associated.
 In support of practices that encourage breastfeeding and in reference to bed-sharing, the Academy of Breastfeeding Medicine states that, “Because breastfeeding is the best form of nutrition for infants, any recommendations for infant care that impede its initiation or duration need to be carefully weighed against the many known benefits to infants, their mothers, and society.”
 ABM further provides guidelines for safe bed-sharing. http://www.bfmed.org/Resources/Protocols.aspx

-© Laura Spitzfaden 2010 Edited 2012
+© Laura Spitzfaden 2010 Edited 2012, 2016